 The Honor 9i is powered by 3340mAh battery under the hood without any fast charging technology.
 With casual usage, the device can take you throughout the day with ease.
 But, when it comes to heavy usage, we would suggest you carry a power bank.

 In our One Charge rating, Honor 9i scored 15 hours 49 minutes, which is pretty impressive for a mid-range device.
 It also takes around solid 2 and half hours to charge from 0 to 100%.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of Honor 9i’s Battery life test results here.

 Overall, the Honor 9i is quality outing from the company that will surely give other devices in this range, a run for its money.
 The Honor 9i has the blend of a great display, snappy processor, solid build quality and dual camera setup on both front and back that takes some good shots.
 If the company had priced around Rs.
 15,000, this smartphone would’ve been a game changer.
 The Honor 9i comes in Graphite Black and Prestige Gold colors, is priced at Rs.
 17,999 and is available exclusively on Flipkart.